ingitdb/ingitdb.github.io/index.md

 - schema definition
   - check constraints
   - foreign keys & lookup
+  - triggers
+    - on insert
+    - on update
+    - on delete
   - views
     - filters
     - limited number of fields